Karlo-Hosting/JavaDemoBot/README.md

     JDA jda;
 }
 ```
+<em>Here you are creating an variable for the Connection to the Discord API</em>

 26. Press emter and write main and press enter to use the suggestion.
 Now it should look like this:
 ```java